AustinBorger/DXAudio/README.md

 DXAudio
 =========

-DXAudio is a small layer over WASAPI written in C++ that simplifies the process of creating an audio stream.
+DXAudio is a small layer over WASAPI written for C++ applications that simplifies the process of creating an audio stream.
 As a Windows-specific library, it makes use of the COM ABI.
 Its intent is to provide a fast, easy way to create a